Spread the love

 Kyoto Temple and Shrine Birdwatching

 Many of Kyoto’s larger, secluded temples offer peaceful natural environments ideal for birdwatching.
-For instance, the Fushimi Inari Shrine and Yasaka Shrine have quiet trails and paths to spot birds.
-The best time to visit is early in the morning before the crowds arrive, around 9 or 10 AM.
+For instance, the Fushimi Inari Shrine and Yasaka Shrine offer quiet trails and paths for bird-watching.
+The best time to visit is early in the morning, before the crowds arrive, around 9 or 10 AM.
 I’ve combined sightseeing with birding, spotting up to 15 species in one temple!
 These temples, with their green spaces, provide excellent opportunities to slow down and enjoy the birdlife.

 Kyoto Botanical Gardens Birdwatching